kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 * Instead of erroring on unknown fields, we could warn on unknown fields and then more generally have a `TreatWarningsAsErrors` option to fail on requests with unknown fields.
-One drawback here is that it would be difficult to flag unkown fields separately from other warnings that we might not want to error on (e.g. using a deprecated API).
+One drawback here is that it would be difficult to flag unknown fields separately from other warnings that we might not want to error on (e.g. using a deprecated API).
 See note in [#proposal](#proposal) section around adding an option for warning on unknown fields.